 That’s because shopping cart abandonment is a killer, and repeat business is essential to growth.
-RJ Metrics reported last year that:

-- growing 2.5x faster than peers in the first 6 months led to growing nearly 5x larger over 3 years
+1) Growing 2.5x faster than peers in the first 6 months led to growing nearly 5x larger over 3 years

-- leading ecommerce businesses generated most of their revenue at the $50MM level from returning customers, not from new customers
+2) Leading ecommerce businesses generated most of their revenue at the $50MM level from returning customers, not from new customers

 How Ecommerce Live Chat Can Help